elioamicarelli/about-insiders-analytics/index.md

  ► **Research shows that insiders transactions can be predictive of stock performances**. {2}{3}{4}

- ► **[Insiders Analytics](https://twitter.com/insidersanalyt1) provides quantitative analyses on insiders' trading based on data mined from the US Security and Exchange Commission (SEC).**
+ ► **[Insiders Analytics](https://twitter.com/insidersanalyt1) provides quantitative analyses on insiders' transactions based on data mined from the US Security and Exchange Commission (SEC).**

 **Don't miss free analyses on insiders moves!
 [Follow Insiders Analytics on twitter](https://twitter.com/insidersanalyt1).**